2016rshah/blog/posts/12-books-12-months-2021.md

 A Midsummer Night's Dream by Shakespeare (June)
 All About Love by bell hooks (June Bonus Round!)
 West Wind by Mary Oliver (July)
+A Thousand Mornings by Mary Oliver (July Bonus Round!)
+Voyage Along the Horizon by Javier Marías (July Bonus Round!)
 ```

 See also: